jerome-marshall/ux-tools/instructions/PRD.md

 ### 11.3 Key Differentiators from Existing Solutions

+- **Hierarchical Organization**: Three-level hierarchy (projects > studies > tests) allows for better organization of complex research initiatives
-- **Reusable Tree Hierarchies**: Unlike existing solutions that require recreating tree structures for each question, our platform allows researchers to create and reuse tree templates at the project level, significantly reducing repetitive work.
+- **Reusable Tree Hierarchies**: Unlike existing solutions that require recreating tree structures for each question, our platform allows researchers to create and reuse tree templates at the project level, significantly reducing repetitive work
-- **Project-based Organization**: Hierarchical organization aligns with internal research workflows.
+- **Project-based Organization**: Hierarchical organization aligns with internal research workflows
-- **Customizable to Internal Workflows**: Built specifically to address the unique needs of our research team.
+- **Customizable to Internal Workflows**: Built specifically to address the unique needs of our research team